 Types of Cream

 Most grocery stores carry both heavy cream and whipping cream.
 These are both made from the butterfat solids that rise to the top of the milk before it is separated and processed.
 Heavy cream contains between 36 and 40 percent butterfat suspended in liquid.
 Whipping cream contains slightly less, around 30 percent butterfat.
-When choosing cream for your custard, look at the nutritional information printed on the label -- fattier cream will yield a heavier custard.
+When choosing cream for your custard, look at the nutritional information printed on the label -- fattier cream will yield a richer custard.

 Custard is made by combining eggs and sugar, then drizzling in scalded milk, half and half or cream.
 Your choice in dairy will determine how thick your custard is and how rich it tastes.
 Half and half will give you a lighter, thinner custard than whipping or heavy cream.
 Which you use will depend on your personal tastes and the final dish.
 If you plan to serve the custard with fruit or berries, consider using half and half.
 However, if you are making flan or creme brûlée, which are known for their luxuriously rich texture, heavy cream would be a better choice.